Endekalu777/KAIM2_week0/README.md

 - **Jupyter Notebooks**: Each notebook contains initial data processing steps such as importing the dataset, exploring basic statistics using `head()` and `describe()`, and performing necessary data cleaning (e.g., dropping irrelevant columns).
 After these steps, the `analyze_dataset` function is called to create detailed visualizations.

 - **analyze_dataset.py**: This script contains the `analyze_dataset` function, which is the backbone of the project.
-It handles time series analysis, histogram plots, hearmap, correlation analysis, scatter plots, bubble charts and anomaly detection.
+It handles time series analysis, histogram plots, heatmap, correlation analysis, scatter plots, bubble charts and anomaly detection.

 ## Libraries Used